 How long will I need to take omalizumab before it has an effect?

-You may notice an improvement in the itching and the rash as soon as 48 hours after the first injection.
+You may notice an improvement in the itching and the rash within days after the first injection.
 Clinical trials reported that half of the participants noticed a good improvement or complete resolution of symptoms after 3 months of injections.

 What are the possible side effects of omalizumab?